InterfaceGuy/ImpossibleEEBO3/README.md

 ## Project Overview

-This project revolves around the cryptographic analysis and decryption of a cipher known as "TheGiantCipher".
-The cipher text is believed to be encrypted using an unknown method, possibly involving a 4-dimensional magic hypercube.
-The key "TheGiant" is suspected to play a crucial role in the encryption/decryption process.
-Our goal is to explore various decryption methods and analyze the structure of the cipher to uncover its hidden message.
+This project focuses on the cryptographic analysis and decryption of "TheGiantCipher".
+The cipher is believed to be encrypted using an unknown method, possibly involving a 4-dimensional magic hypercube.
+The key "TheGiant" is thought to play a crucial role in the encryption/decryption process.
+Our goal is to explore various decryption methods and analyze the cipher's structure to uncover its hidden message.

-## Progress and Exploration
+## Recent Progress

-1. **Initial Analysis**:
-   - Removed "TheGiant" string and newline characters from the cipher text.
+1. **Code Refactoring and Modularization**:
+   - Separated the hypercube and magic hypercube analysis into independent scripts:
+     - `hypercube_analysis.py`: Contains the `Hypercube4D` class
+     - `magic_hypercube_analysis.py`: Contains the `MagicHypercube4D` class
+   - Created `decrypt_attempts.py` for decryption methods and main execution

+2. **Enhanced Magic Hypercube Decryption**:
-   - Counted the number of characters in the cleaned cipher text.
+   - Implemented multiple mapping strategies in the `decrypt_with_magic_hypercube` method:

-2. **Hypercube Analysis**:
-   - Implemented a 4D Hypercube class to analyze its properties.
-   - Created a Magic Hypercube variant with a magic constant of 130.
+     - 'default': Original mapping strategy
+     - 'reverse': Starts from (3,3,3,3) and moves towards (0,0,0,0)
+     - 'descending': Sorts vertices in descending order
+     - 'ascending': Sorts vertices in ascending order
+     - 'value_ascending': Sorts vertices based on magic values in ascending order
+     - 'value_descending': Sorts vertices based on magic values in descending order
-   - Visualized 3D projections of both regular and magic hypercubes.
+   - Incorporated both vertex coordinates and magic values in the decryption shift calculation

-3. **Decryption Attempts**:
+3. **Improved Integration**:
-   - Vigenère Cipher: Attempted decryption using "TheGiant" as the key.
-   - PRNG-based Decryption: Used "TheGiant" to seed a random number generator for decryption.
-   - AES Decryption: Derived a key from "TheGiant" using PBKDF2 and attempted AES decryption.
-   - Substitution Cipher: Tried a basic substitution cipher approach.
-   - Transposition Cipher: Attempted decryption using "TheGiant" as the key for column transposition.
+   - Updated `decrypt_attempts.py` to use the actual `MagicHypercube4D` class instead of a dummy implementation

+## Current Focus

-   - Magic Hypercube Decryption: Developed a custom method using the magic hypercube properties.
+- Analyzing results from different mapping strategies in the magic hypercube decryption

-4. **Current Focus**:
-   - Refining the magic hypercube decryption method.
+- Fine-tuning the decryption algorithm based on observed patterns
-   - Exploring ways to incorporate the hypercube structure into the decryption process.
-   - Investigating the relationship between "TheGiant" key and the magic hypercube properties.
+- Exploring the relationship between "TheGiant" key and the magic hypercube properties

-5. **Future Directions**:
+## Next Steps

-   - Implement dynamic magic hypercube generation for each encryption/decryption operation.
+1. Implement dynamic magic hypercube generation for each decryption operation
-   - Explore multi-layer decryption approaches combining multiple techniques.
+2. Develop hybrid approaches combining the magic hypercube method with established cryptographic algorithms
-   - Investigate adaptive key derivation methods to strengthen the key usage.
+3. Investigate adaptive key derivation methods to strengthen key usage
+4. Explore multi-layer decryption approaches combining multiple techniques
-   - Consider quantum-resistant techniques for future-proofing the encryption method.
+5. Consider quantum-resistant techniques for future-proofing the encryption method
-   - Develop hybrid approaches combining the magic hypercube method with established cryptographic algorithms.

 This project continues to evolve as we explore various cryptographic techniques and their potential applications to "TheGiantCipher".
-Each attempt provides new insights into the structure and possible encryption methods used, guiding our ongoing research and development efforts.
+Each iteration provides new insights into the structure and possible encryption methods used, guiding our ongoing research and development efforts.